Undergraduate Course: Hydrogeology 1: Applied Hydrogeology (EASC10082)

 The course will consist of lectures, tutorials and a field trip.

-During lectures you will get exercises to complete which you can self asses.
+The lectures will be Friday afternoon from 14:00 to circa 16:00.
+During which you will also get exercises to complete which you can self asses.
 Tutorials will include demonstrations of the questions set.
 You can use these tutorial to get feedback on your work and provide a forum to discuss any items which are not clear from the previous lectures.

 Attendance at lectures and tutorials is expected and a register will be maintained.